 - Buffy the Vampire Slayer

-- Spike manages to be naked for about half his appearances in season 6 while walking around. .* He ended up concealing himself with his own thighs quite a bit... since his character was making no efforts to cover up.
+- Spike manages to be naked for about half his appearances in season 6 while walking around.
+Or in one case, sitting on his coffin, legs drawn up, spread way apart, possibly a response to Buffy's previous boyfriend standing in the room holding a phallic weapon.
+He ended up concealing himself with his own thighs quite a bit... since his character was making no efforts to cover up.

 - Oz's nudity after transforming from werewolf to human is covered by a rock in "Phases" and by a scientist in "New Moon Rising".